 Post may include affiliate links.
 We may earn a fee if you use them at no cost to you.
 Disclosure.

+Could too much screen time for kids be hurting their eyes and causing digital eye strain?
 Have you ever wondered if you’re doing everything you can to protect your kids’ eyes?
 Is there anything you can do to help your kids avoid needing glasses?
-Could screen time be hurting your kids’ eyes and causing digital eye strain?

 What is Myopia?